eliza370/Agents/README.md

 ## About

-These projects are built as part of a practical learning path into agentic AI development — starting from zero coding background and building real, usable tools.
+These projects are built as part of a practical learning path into agentic AI development — building real, usable tools.
 The focus is on AI that does meaningful work: extracting structured data from unstructured inputs, generating contextual guidance, and managing state across a user session.

 More projects coming.